 Why is Your Brand’s Voice and Tone Important?

-The brand’s voice is an extension of the brand that is utilized in all marketing communications to build consistency.
+A brand’s voice is an extension of the company that is utilized in all marketing communications to build consistency.
 It’s quite literally how the brand “sounds” in marketing materials.
 It gives a company more personality and helps them stand out from their competitors.

-The Dimensions of a Brand’s Tone of Voice
+The Four Dimensions of a Brand’s Tone of Voice

 To further specify the nuances within these dimensions, we’ll be exploring the polar opposites of each dimension.
 For example, on the opposite ends of the “humor” dimension, we’ll center the discussion around “funny vs. serious”.